johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 > Can be completed at the same time as [[IR.9 Communications and Clearances]].

 ### Lesson Elements
+> [!tip] [KSCK ILS or LOC 29R](https://cfijack.com/latest-plate-redirect/?plate=00407IL29R.PDF) and [KSCK RNAV 11L](https://cfijack.com/latest-plate-redirect/?plate=00407R11L.PDF), in that order, are good for introducing key ideas from this lesson

 1. Precision vs. Non Precision
 	1. Precision
 		1. [[ILS]]